MR-dot-15/Vctor-space-model-of-retrieval/README.md

 # Vctor-space-model-of-retrieval
 Part of 2021 summer project.
-A basic implementation of vector space paradigm.
+A basic implementation of vector space paradigm in IR.
 ---
 ## Components
 1. main.py <br />